wp-plugins/list-category-posts/readme.txt

 `[catlist id=5 numberposts=15 pagination=yes instance=2]`

+You can customize what to show for the "next" and "previous" buttons in the pagination navigation.
+Use the following params:

+ * **pagination_prev** - Replace the "<<" characters in the "previous"
+ button in the pagination navigation with a custom text.
+ * **pagination_next** - Replace the ">>" characters in the "next"
+ button in the pagination navigation with a custom text.

 ==Changing the pagination CSS==

 If you want to customize the way the pagination is displayed, you can